• Skip to primary navigation

 Make sure your immersion blender is at the bottom of your cup/jar before turning on.
 If it's too high up in the jar it won't emulsify.

-Can you make mayo in a blender?
+Can you make olive oil mayo in a blender?

 Yes.
 You are supposed to add the ingredients to the blender except the oil.
 Turn the blender on and then slowly drizzle in the oil.
-However, I have not mastered this technique nor do I really care too.

 For several reasons I still prefer the immersion blender to make homemade mayo: